Studio1HQ/google_embedding_2-insforge/README.md

-# What This System Does
+# Building a Multimodal RAG System with Google Gemini Embeddings and InsForge

 - This is a Multimodal RAG (Retrieval-Augmented Generation) system that lets users upload text and images, then ask natural language questions about them.